-On appeal, petitioner argues that the circuit court erred in finding that he abused and/or neglected his child.
-While petitioner argues that the testimony was insufficient to substantiate the allegations against him and that he refuted all of the allegations, he ignores the substantial testimony that vividly describes the abuse and neglect.
+On appeal, petitioner argues that the circuit court erred in finding that she abused and/or neglected her child.
+While petitioner argues that the testimony was insufficient to substantiate the allegations against her and that she refuted all of the allegations, she ignores the substantial testimony that vividly describes the abuse and neglect.
 As noted in our standard of review above, we "must affirm a finding if the circuit court's account of the evidence is plausible in light of the record viewed in its entirety."
 Id.
 Further, we have long held that "in the context of abuse and neglect proceedings, the circuit court is the entity charged with weighing the credibility of witnesses and rendering findings of fact."
 In re Emily, 208 W.Va.
 325, 339, 540 S.E.2d 542, 556 (2000) (citing Syl. pt.
 1, in part, In re Travis W., 206 W.Va.
 478, 525 S.E.2d 669 (1999)); see also Michael D.C. v.
 Wanda L.C., 201 W.Va.
-381, 388, 497 S.E.2d 531, 538 (1997) (stating that "[a] reviewing court cannot assess witness credibility through a record.
+381, 388, 497 S.E.2d 531, 538 (1997) (stating that

+"[a] reviewing court cannot assess witness credibility through a record.
 The trier of fact is uniquely situated to make such determinations and this Court is not in a position to, and will not, second guess such determinations.").
-In this case, the circuit court heard testimony from two of B.B.'s teachers who testified that B.B. missed thirty days of school and that petitioner abused the family dog and B.B. during an altercation with B.S.
-The circuit court also heard testimony from the child advocacy center coordinator that B.B. described the domestic violence in the home wherein petitioner choked B.S. and kicked the family dog during an altercation.
-The coordinator also testified that B.B. disclosed that petitioner tied her to a door knob and whipped her with a belt, and crushed up pills and snorted them up his nose.
-Finally, petitioner's illegal drug use was corroborated when he tested positive for amphetamines prior to the taking of evidence at the October 5, 2015, adjudicatory hearing.
+In this case, the circuit court heard testimony from two of B.B.'s teachers that testified that B.B. missed thirty days of school.
+The circuit court also heard testimony from the child advocacy center coordinator that B.B. described the domestic violence in the home wherein petitioner punched D.B. in the face and participated in tying B.B.'s hands to a door knob while D.B. whipped B.B. with a belt.
+The coordinator also disclosed that petitioner whipped B.B. with a belt, smacked her in the face, and used the bottom of a cigarette lighter to crush up pills before snorting them up her nose with a straw.
+Finally, petitioner's illegal drug use was corroborated when she tested positive for amphetamines prior to the taking of evidence at the October 5, 2015, adjudicatory hearing.
 This evidence was clearly sufficient to establish a finding of abuse, and the circuit court was uniquely situated to determine which version of events was credible.
 Based on the record presented, we find no merit to petitioner's assignment of error.